HJfod/BetterGD/README.md

 # BetterGD

+A Geometry Dash modpack & utility library.
+Still WIP, but once finished, will contain tons of awesome features & default installed mods that improve the GD experience.

+## Features

+(Note: Some features have not yet been implemented)

+ * Customizable Keybinds
+ * Load BGD Plugins

+## Plugins

+(Note: Some plugins are old mods that have not yet been ported over to BetterGD)

+ * BetterEdit
+ * GDShare
+ * IconSave

 ## Note

 This is **not** a general modding library, nor a general mod loader.
 BetterGD does not handle hooking nor patching.